ConTeXt Standalone

 export OSFONTDIR="/usr/local/share/fonts;$HOME/.fonts"

-For more information: Fonts in LuaTeX
+For more information: Fonts/Fonts in LuaTeX

 Apache webserver installation